Revivalistics

 Zuckermann has already applied the Congruence Principle to lexicon, when he explored phono-semantic matching in the book Language Contact and Lexical Enrichment in Israeli Hebrew.[28]
 However, in Revivalistics, he applies it further, to grammar and to the analysis of the genetics of the entire language.

-Linguicide and Native Tongue Title edit
+Linguicide and Native Tongue Title

-Zuckermann models the term “Native Tongue Title” on Native Title.
+Zuckermann models the term “Native Tongue Title” on native title.
 Native Tongue Title is compensation for linguicide (language killing).
 Native Tongue Title is the enactment of an ex gratia compensation scheme for the loss of Indigenous languages.

 According to Zuckermann, although some Australian states have enacted ex gratia compensation schemes for the victims of the Stolen Generations policies, the victims of linguicide are overlooked.
 The book argues that existing competitive grant schemes by the Australian government to support Aboriginal languages should be complemented with compensation schemes, which are based on a claim of right rather than on competition.